JamieB92/MiniFolio-PP4/README.md

 * Can the user cancel the edit process by clicking a cancel link?
     * Yes, the user can cancel the edit process by clicking a cancel link that takes them back to the home page.
-    *I have tested this by clicking the cancel link during the edit process and confirming that I am returned to the home page
+    * I have tested this by clicking the cancel link during the edit process and confirming that I am returned to the home page

 ### Deleting a Post

-* Click the "Delete" option on the post.
+* Can the user click the "Delete" option on the post.
     * Yes, the user is able to initiate the deletion process successfully.
     * I have tested this by clicking the "Delete" option on a post.

-* Directed to confirmation page.
+* Does the user get directed to confirmation page.
     * Yes, after clicking "Delete," the user is redirected to a confirmation page.
     * I have tested this by clicking the "Delete" option and observing the subsequent page.

-* Click "Submit" on the confirmation page.
+* Can the user click "Submit" on the confirmation page.
     * Yes, clicking "Submit" on the confirmation page effectively deletes the post.
     * I have tested this by clicking "Submit" after being directed to the confirmation page.

-* Returns to the home page.
+* Does the user return to the home page.
     *Yes, after successfully deleting the post, the user is returned to the home page.
     *I have tested this by deleting a post and checking that I am on the home page afterward.

-* Check the user's profile for the deleted post.
+* Can the user see their post in their profile?.
     * The deleted post is not present in the user's profile.
     * I have tested this by verifying the absence of the deleted post in the user's profile.

-* Click the "Cancel" link on the confirmation page.
+* Can the user click the "Cancel" link on the confirmation page.
     * Yes, clicking the "Cancel" link on the confirmation page effectively cancels the deletion process and returns the user to the home page.
     * I have tested this by clicking the "Cancel" link on the confirmation page.

+  ### Viewing a User

+* Is the user directed to the home page after clicking the Submit button on the profile creation page?
+  * Yes, the user is directed to the home page after clicking the Post Creator's name.
+  * I have tested this by clicking on the creator's name in a post.

+* Is the user directed to the Creators profile?
+    * Yes, the user is directed to the Post Creator's profile page.
+    * I have tested this by clicking on anothers creator's name in a post.

+* Is the user able to see all posts by that Creator?
+    * Yes the user is able to see only posts by that creator.